How Foster Care Helped to Complete our Family and Made us Parents of Almost Twins

 Our days with two infants weren’t what you’d imagine.
 When I think back on those months, I don’t remember being exhausted or overwhelmed, though I’m sure I was both.

 I remember being completely in love with those two babies.
-They fit together so well, and being their momma was a dream I never knew I had.
+They fit together so well, and being their mama was a dream I never knew I had.

 I still remember exactly how she and her brother felt curled in my arms as I would sing them songs and they would coo in an effort to match my words.
 I remember how magical it was the first time they laughed together.
 I remember how much sheer joy they brought us.